Having an RSS document is not useful if other people cannot reach it.

 <img src="http://www.w3schools.com/rss/rss.gif" width="36" height="14">

 6. Submit your RSS feed to the RSS Feed Directories (you can Google or Yahoo for "RSS Feed Directories").
 Note!
 The URL to your feed is not your home page, it is the URL to your feed, like "http://www.w3schools.com/rss/myfirstrss.xml".
 Here is a free RSS aggregation service:

 7. Register your feed with the major search engines:

-8. Update your feed - Now you have registered your RSS feed with Google, Yahoo, and MSN.
-Now you must make sure that you update your content frequently and that your RSS feed is constantly available.
+8. Update your feed - After registering your RSS feed, you must make sure that you update your content frequently and that your RSS feed is constantly available.

 The best way to ensure your RSS feed works the way you want, is to manage it yourself.